andynapoleon/FourColourTheoremSolver/README.md

 ## 🌟 Summary

 Welcome to the Four-Color Map Theorem Solver, an interactive web application demonstrating one of mathematics' most significant theorems in graph theory and topology.
-This tool provides a practical implementation of the Four-Color Theorem, which states that any planar map can be colored using no more than four colors while ensuring no adjacent regions share the same color.
-This application brings this complex mathematical concept to life through an intuitive, user-friendly interface.
+This tool provides a practical implementation of the Four-Color Theorem, which states that any planar map can be colored using no more than four colors while ensuring no adjacent regions share the same color, through an intuitive, user-friendly interface.

 Initially developed collaboratively during the **DevelopEd 2.0 Hackathon (2023)** 🏆 and further advanced 🚀.
 Our implementation allows users to:
 - Create custom maps through an interactive canvas